its-lab/MoniTutor/README.md

 Before creating milestones, the administrator should define the hosts that are dealt with in the scenario.
 In MoniTutor those hosts are represented as Systems.
 A System can be anything that can be accessed via TCP/IP.
 To create and change your system setup, go to the admin menu at the top and navigate to the component overview.
-On the left side you can klick on "systems" which should bring you to the system forms.
+On the left side you can click on "systems" which should bring you to the systems forms.
 A System always needs a hostname and IPv4 and IPv6 addresses.
 If none is available, enter 127.0.0.1/::1
 Note that the system configuration can be altered anytime.
 However it is sometimes necessary to reinitiate a scenario after doing so.

 ### Milestones
-A Milestone can be seen as a group of tasks that a student has to finish berfore he or she is able to continue with further tasks.
+A Milestone can be seen as a group of tasks that a student has to finish before he or she is able to continue with further tasks.
 The first milestone of a scenario might be the setup of the server and client operating systems that are used.
 Client and server possibly need to be able to